Last updated on May 20, 2024

 - Operating System: Windows 10

 As you can see, almost any decent, modern computer should be able to handle MTGA.
 Most new PCs you can purchase nowadays have more than enough power in them to give you a great player experience.
-Even older systems running Windows 7 should be able to handle the client according to the minimum requirements.
+Older systems running Windows 7 should be able to handle the client according to the minimum requirements.

 Mac OS System Requirements